The Creative Approval Process

 Creatives that are submitted to AdLib will be marked as 'Pending Approval' until they complete the scanning and approval process.

-For new clients, this process may take 72 hours or more.
+For new clients and 3rd party ad tags, this process may take 72 hours or more.

-For existing clients, this process typically takes less than 24 hours.
+For existing clients and AdLib served ads, this process typically takes less than 24 hours.

 - Malware Scanning